Claude for Ecommerce: 10 Things You Can Do Today

 A shopper who first tapped a Meta ad on mobile, came back through email two weeks later, and bought on desktop shows up as one customer with the correct acquisition source.
 Without that stitching, your cohort split is fiction.

-Prompt #7 — Cohort & LTV Analysis
+Prompt #7 — Cohort & LTV analysis

 Query Polar for customers acquired between Jan 1 and Mar 31: